Zed-bard/simple_shell/README.md

 ## The of shell work
-**pwd:** This command prints the current working directory of the shell **cp:** This command copies files or directories1 **echo:** This command prints a message or a variable value to the standard output **LS:**  List all content of directory
+- **pwd:** This command prints the current working directory of the shell

+- **cp:** This command copies files or directories1

+- **echo:** This command prints a message or a variable value to the standard output

+- **LS:**  List all content of directory
 ## Acknowledgment
 I, highly thank `ALX_Software` Engineering Company, the creator of **BETTY** Linter for C programming, for their invaluable contribution to the programming community.
-We also extend our gratitude to the pioneers of C programming and C language standard libraries, who laid the foundation for the world of programming.
+I also extend my gratitude to the pioneers of C programming and C language standard libraries, who laid the foundation for the world of programming.